GMBL Stock Forecast: All the More Reason to Consider Esports Entertainment Group Inc. (GMBL) Now

-Esports Entertainment Group Inc. (NASDAQ: GMBL) is -96.79% lower on its value in year-to-date trading and has touched a low of $0.11 and a high of $6.76 in the current 52-week trading range.
+Esports Entertainment Group Inc. (NASDAQ: GMBL) is -96.95% lower on its value in year-to-date trading and has touched a low of $0.09 and a high of $6.75 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GMBL stock was last observed hovering at around $0.13 in the last trading session, with the day’s loss setting it -0.02% off its average median price target of $0.30 for the next 12 months.
+The GMBL stock was last observed hovering at around $0.10 in the last trading session, with the day’s gains setting it 0.01% off its average median price target of $0.30 for the next 12 months.
 It is also 75.56% off the consensus price target high of $0.45 offered by 3 analysts, but current levels are 26.67% higher than the price target low of $0.15 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal